Drunk driving is dangerous; there’s no doubt about it. The National Highway Traffic Safety Administration…

 - Before you’ve had time to talk with a lawyer.

-It is important to keep in mind that during this conversation, the insurance adjuster is not on your side.
+It is crucial to keep in mind that the insurance adjuster is not on your side during this conversation.
 The adjuster is trying to save the insurance company money.
 Often, the friendly demeanor is an effort to get you to let your guard down and reveal information that they can use against you later.